John Solanky: Early life and career

 Born in Dar es Salaam in 1942, John Solanky played twice for Tanganyika – against Uganda in 1959 and 1960.
 He made his first-class cricket debut in November 1963, playing for an East African Invitation XI against the MCC in Kampala.

 He played a second first-class match in 1964, for a Coast Cricket Association XI against Pakistan International Airlines in Mombasa, but soon emigrated to England due to political changes in Tanzania.
-Here he began to play league cricket in Plymouth Devon for Plymouth Cricket Club in 1966 (scoring a century in his first match for the 2nd XI) while an Engineering student at the Technical College and represented Devon County Cricket Club in the Minor Counties Championship between 1967 and 1969, also making his List A debut when he played for Devon against Hertfordshire in the first round of the 1969 Gillette Cup.
+Here he began to play league cricket in Plymouth Devon for Plymouth Cricket Club in 1966 (scoring a century in his first match for the 2nd XI) while an Engineering student at the Technical College and represented Devon County Cricket Club in the Minor Counties Championship from 1967 to 1969, also making his List A debut when he played for Devon against Hertfordshire in the first round of the 1969 Gillette Cup.

 Glamorgan career

 His bowling and batting at minor counties level attracted the attention of first-class county scouts, and he was signed by Glamorgan, making his debut for the county in a friendly match against Worcestershire in April 1972.
 He made his competitive debut for them four days later, playing a Benson & Hedges Cup match against Gloucestershire, and his County Championship debut the following month in a match against Hampshire.
 After the season, Solanky returned to Africa with his county side, playing a three match series against the Zambia national cricket team.

 His 1973 season started with various John Player League and Benson & Hedges Cup matches in addition to first-class matches against Cambridge University and New Zealand, and by this time he had become a regular in the Glamorgan side.

 Solanky played in several matches for Glamorgan over the following few years, and also played against his old East African team as they warmed up for the 1975 World Cup.
+He was notably omitted from the East African world cup team.
+Despite having played previously for them and his experience in first-class cricket he was overlooked likely as selectors supposedly made a point of picking players that were currently living and playing in East Africa.
 His Glamorgan career eventually came to an end in 1976 when the county signed West Indian all-rounder Collis King.
 He was still on the books at the county in 1977, and played for the Under-25s (though he was 34 at the time) and Second XI that year.